connecting

 sharing meaningful discoveries in Asia

-Click for: Silent Walks in Sri Lanka – Anuradhapura, Mihintale and Ritigala, Nilambe
+Click for: Silent Walks in Sri Lanka

-Sigiriya- Lions’ Rock
+Sigiriya- Lion’s Rock

-Rock of Sigiriya – translated as Lion’s Rock.
-This fascinating site is thought to have once been a Mahayana Buddhist monastery dedicated to Avalokitesvara and Tara.
-There is also the story of King Kasyapa, son of a concubine.
+The Rock of Sigiriya – translated as Lion’s Rock, is a fascinating site thought to have once been a Mahayana Buddhist monastery dedicated to Avalokitesvara and Tara.
+There are also the stories of King Kasyapa, son of a concubine.
 One story tells of Kasyapa murdering his own father to take the crown from his half brother.
 Kasyapa then fled Anuradhapura and created his palace at the summit of Sigiriya Rock.
 Surrounded by a crocodile infested moat, King Kasyapa created immense water and boulder gardens.
 Climbing up the 200m to the summit is done gradually by a series of steps and walkways where you can view impressive frescoes.
-The story of King Kaysapa continues with his suicide as his brother attempted to regain the crown.
-An amazing place in space- see photos and more stories of this former palace in the sky:
+The story of King Kaysapa continues with his suicide as his brother attempting to regain the crown.

 https://www.sigiriya.org/